NikolayKul/Android-mvp-comparison/README.md

 ## Project

+Application consists of a single screen:
+- A couple of views
+- A loading progress bar
+- Error and success messages

 >TODO: project screenshots

->TODO: project description

 ## Frameworks and libraries